ColorSense: A Study on Color Vision in Machine Visual Recognition: Bridging Human Vision and Machine Vision

-For humans, to measure vision perceptual ability, a common routine is to perform the \textit{Snellen's test}, where people are asked to discriminate black alphabets in a white background from a certain distance (Fig.~\ref{fig:big_picture} \textit{left-middle}).
-This test measures our \textit{visual acuity}, or sharpness of vision, the ability to distinguish shapes and the details of objects\cite{visual_acuity_porter, owsley1987contrast}, and we analogize this to the test accuracy in image classification tasks.
-However, in modern times, ophthalmologists have discovered that a 20/20 vision does not indicate perfect vision\cite{visual_acuity_porter, owsley1987contrast}, and have proposed the \textit{contrast sensitivity test} to measure another aspect of visual function.
-Contrast sensitivity test requires people to answer their judgment along two dimensions \textit{(1) the actual contrast change} and \textit{(2) the number of gratings} (Fig.~\ref{fig:big_picture} \textit{left-most}), and the purpose is to investigate if people can discriminate finer and finer increments of contrast.
-Experts deem contrast sensitivity test a more complete assessment of vision\cite{owsley1987contrast}.
-In this work, we go beyond drawing analogies to neuroscience and ophthalmology, to test the ability of machine vision in this regard.
+To measure human visual perception ability, a common routine is to perform the \textit{Snellen's test}, where subjects need to discriminate black alphabets in a white background from a certain distance.
+This test measures our \textit{visual acuity}, the ability to distinguish shapes and the details of objects \cite{visual_acuity_porter, owsley1987contrast}.
+However, a 20/20 vision does not indicate perfect vision \cite{visual_acuity_porter, owsley1987contrast, gregory2015}, and ophthalmologists have proposed the \textit{contrast sensitivity test} and some color vision tests.
+The former measures the ability to discriminate finer and finer increments of light versus dark \cite{heiting2019contrast}, and the latter includes \textit{color plate test, hue test, anomaloscope test} \cite{nih2019testing} to measure the accuracy of color vision.